KezTech/ZenPuzzle/README.md

-# Zen Puzzle: Where Competitive and Cognitive Gameplay Meet
+# Zen Puzzle: A Multiplayer and Cognitive Gaming Experience

 ## Table of Contents